elenasacristan/treebooks/README.md

 ### Problems and bugs:

-I have issues when iterating on fields with many to many relationships and in the end, I could fix these problems by using (loop.first) and in other cases by using of list_values.
+**iterating on fields with ManyToMany relationships** I have issues when iterating on fields with many to many relationships.
+In the end, I could fix these problems by using ({% if forloop.first %}) and in other cases by using of values_list.

+**IntergrityError - waiting list**
-When I changed from the local database to the Postgress database suddenly I started having errors when adding more than one user to the waiting list.
-This issue was very strange because in the local database was working fine.
-I ask the Tutors and they suggest to create a new link to a new postgrees database to see if this could solve the problem but it didn't.
+When I changed from the local database to the Postgress database suddendly if I added more than one user to the same waiting list I was getting the following error:
+    "IntergrityError at/waiting_list/join/2/ duplicate key value violates unique constraint "waiting_list_waitinglist_wl_book_id_key"

+This was strange because locally I could add more than one user to the same waiting list without any error but changing to Postgress I was getting the error.
+The tutors suggested me to create a new link to a new Postgres database to see if this could solve the problem but it didn't.
-Finally I noticed that every time I was adding a user to the waiting list I was also adding a book and that is why the book Id was duplicated.
+Finally I noticed that every time I was adding a user to the waiting list I was also adding a book and that is why the book Id was since the book already existed in the waiting list.

-Current books if the book became available again it will appear on the profile fro the other users that have already finished the book

 This issue was fixed by using get or create.
-So a book will only be added if it didn't exist already.
+So a book will only be added if it didn't exist already

+**Currently reading**
+I also had an issue in the currently reading section.
+The original UserProfile model didn't have the field current_books when I first created it so instead I was displaying in this section the books included in the read_books field, but only the books where the return date was in the future.
+When the return_date was in the pass then the book would dissappear from this section.
+Then I noticed that if another user buy the same book after, the return_date for the book will be updated and then the book will appear again in the currently reading section for each user who has read that book in the past.
+The solution was to create a new field in the book model for the current_books that way when the book is returned the book will be removed from the current_books and won't be displayed again when other user reads the same book.

 # GitHub repository

-1. I've created a repository in GitHub called: “elenasacristan/xxxxx” [https://github.com/elenasacristan/Xxxxx.git](https://github.com/elenasacristan/xxxx.git)
+1. I've created a repository in GitHub called: “elenasacristan/treebooks” [https://github.com/elenasacristan/treebooks.git](https://github.com/elenasacristan/treebooks.git)

 2. I've initialised git from the terminal using Git Bash:

 `git init`

-3. I have created a .gitignore file and I have added the files and folder that don't need to be commited (i.e. '.venv' folder)
+3. I have created a .gitignore file and I have added the files and folders that won't need to push to GitHub (i.e. '*.sqlite3','env.py','.vscode/','.venv/', __pycache__, *.pyc)

 4. I've added the files that I was working on to the Staging area by using: